 Despite his huge and very early success as a musician, Clapton’s personal life was a shambles for many years; it was filled with more obstacles and tragedies than most of us have or will experience.
 Clapton writes, for instance, with great candour about his abuse of heroin and, later, alcohol.
 He details the many ways in which he failed himself and others during his years of abuse.
 Of course, he also discusses his recovery from drug and alcohol addiction and his present, ongoing dedication to helping others toward recovery.

-In the book, Clapton mentions the passion he found as an adult for fly fishing.
+In the book, Clapton mentions the great passion he eventually found for fly fishing.
 He notes that he was introduced to the sport by fellow musician and founder of Procol Harum, Gary Brooker.
 Outside of his book, Clapton’s passion for fly fishing is evidenced by his uncredited appearances in Hardy catalogues.
 The picture below is taken from the 2007 UK/international edition (click on the picture to go to the Hardy web page featuring their fishing bags).

 Clapton has made other public appearances as a fisherman as well.
 For instance, you can see him fishing the River Test, on the UK television program, Botham on the fly.
 The video is made available by the Discovery Channel International .